 3. Contact them to confirm their info

-After you have built the directory, you contact them and ask if they can confirm their information.
-They'll let you know if all is good or if you need to change something.
+After you have built the directory, you contact them and ask if they can verify their information.
+They’ll let you know if all is good or need to change something.

 4. Let them know of paid placements